SEESolutions-it/DpdlEngine/doc/Dpdl_API.md

 # Dpdl - Dynamic Packet Definition Language

 This is the Dpdl scripting API documentation.

-The DpdlEngine Java API documentation will follow soon.
+The DpdlEngine Java API documentation is published separately.

 ## Dpdl scripting API Documentation